The sun erupted with one of the largest solar flares of this solar cycle on March 6, 2012 at 7PM ET.

 Prior to this, the region had already produced numerous M-class and one

 X-class flare.
-The region continues to rotate across the front of the
+The region continues to rotate across the

 |Liveleak on Facebook|